Last updated: July 17

 Ongoing construction impacts

-- 130th Avenue NE - BelRed Road to NE 20th Street: Starting May 31, 130th Avenue NE will turn into a single, northbound-only to install new utilities and begin the first stage of a new roadway on 130th Avenue NE.
+- 130th Avenue NE - BelRed Road to NE 20th Street: Starting Feb.
+4, traffic on 130th Avenue NE will shift into a single, southbound-only lane to continue demolition, grading and utility work on the east side of 130th Avenue NE.
 Signed detour via 132nd between NE 20th and Bel-Red Road.
 Local access to businesses will be maintained.
-Construction anticipated through July 2025.
+Construction anticipated through fall 2025.
 More information is available on the project webpage.

 Other agency projects